telatin/biofu/docs/2_list.md

 ## Utilities

+Every Python utility comes with a `--help` option.

 ### rev

 `rev.py` is a script to generate the filename of the reverse pair of a given file.